paezha/genuary2022/README.md

 ## In conclusion

-This was FUN and I learned a lot.
+This was FUN and I learned a lot and refreshed my knowledge of trigonometry.
 I got to experiment with colors, shapes, and compositions.
 I’d like to explore more the wavescapes or cloudscapes, mosaics, both using Truchet tiles and isometric figures, asemic glyphs and writing, and more stuff with portraits.
 Oh, and circle packing.
 I can see this keeping me interested and entertained for some time.